jsfiddle/jsfiddle-users/basic/introduction.rst

    other system, mobile or your watch if it happened to have a web browser.
 Keep editing on your favourite browser, test on anything else.

+   #.
+Log in to jsFiddle on your favorite browser
+   #.
+Open or create a fiddle
+   #.
+Hit [Run] button
+   #.
+Open the draft page http://jsfiddle.net/draft/ on the other browser/device.
+It will display the last executed fiddle
+   #.
+Reload the draft page every time you'd like to test